Mission of the Humane Society of Boulder Valley

 It is the mission of the Humane Society of Boulder Valley to protect and enhance the lives of companion animals by promoting healthy relationships between pets and people.
 We were founded more than a century ago in 1902, yet this mission holds true today as we counter animal neglect and cruelty and partner with other animal welfare organizations, sharing our mutual mission of saving more animals' lives.

 The Humane Society of Boulder Valley is a private, nonprofit organization that relies on donations from our generous supporters.
-We are not operated or funded by any national humane groups or governmental agencies and must rely on contributions to bring our services to the community.
+We are not operated or funded by any national humane groups or governmental agencies and rely on contributions to bring our services to the community.